RotemAftabi/RC__INDEX/README.md

 3. **Greedy Diversification (Algorithm 4)**:
    - Select a random initial candidate.
    - Iteratively choose the most distant candidate until `k` diverse results are obtained.

+## Acknowledgments
+This project is based on the research presented in Wang et al., 2018, along with computational geometry concepts and open-source implementations.